MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-InboxRule.md

 ```

 ### -DescriptionTimeZone
-!!!
-Exchange Server 2010

-The DescriptionTimeZone parameter specifies the format in which the time zone for time values is returned in the rule description.
-Use a valid Microsoft Windows time zone name.

-You can use the Windows PowerShell command-line interface to retrieve time zone names from the registry, for example:

-$timezone = Get-ChildItem "HKLM :\\Software\\Microsoft\\Windows NT\\CurrentVersion\\Time zones" | For-Each {Get-ItemProperty $\_.PSPath}; $timezone | ft pschildname,display -auto

-!!!
-Exchange Server 2013

-The DescriptionTimeZone parameter specifies the format in which the time zone for time values is returned in the rule description.
-Use a valid Microsoft Windows time zone name.

-You can use the Windows PowerShell command-line interface to retrieve time zone names from the registry, for example:

-$timezone = Get-ChildItem "HKLM :\\Software\\Microsoft\\Windows NT\\CurrentVersion\\Time zones" | For-Each {Get-ItemProperty $\_.PSPath}; $timezone | Format-Table pschildname,display -auto

-!!!
-Exchange Server 2016, Exchange Online

 The DescriptionTimeZone parameter specifies time zone that's used for time values in the rule description.

 A valid value for this parameter is a supported time zone key name (for example, "Pacific Standard Time").